getify/You-Dont-Know-JS/scope & closures/ch4.md

 In other words, **the egg (declaration) comes before the chicken (assignment)**.

 **Note:** Only the declarations themselves are hoisted, while any assignments or other executable logic are left *in place*.
-If hoisting were to re-arrange the executable logic of our code, that could really wreak havoc.
+If hoisting were to re-arrange the executable logic of our code, that could wreak havoc.

 ```js
 foo();